- Principal Investigator:

 - Contract Number:290-06-0024-2

-- Determine proof-of-concept for a system in which telehealth monitors can be utilized to manage blood pressure in a community setting that targets high risk elders.
+- Determine proof-of-concept for a system in which telehealth monitors can be utilized to manage BP in a community setting that targets high-risk elders.
+(Achieved)

-- Compare blood pressure control in a telehealth group to blood pressure control in a control (non-telehealth) group.
+- Compare BP control in a telehealth group to BP control in a control (non-telehealth) group.
 (Achieved)

 2011 Activities: Enrollment and participant followup were completed in 2010; the focus of activity in 2011 was on data analysis and development of the final report.
 The project was completed in April and a final report was delivered to the AHRQ in June.

 Impact and Findings: Study participants were highly compliant with use of the technology, but use dropped off somewhat over the 10 months of followup.
 Ninety-five percent of participants reported being "very comfortable" with use of the telehealth kiosk at the end of the study, and senior center directors reported overall satisfaction on the part of their clients and their staff with the kiosk.
 Many participants commented on the convenience of having the equipment set up at the senior center because they were there on a regular basis for activities.
 Thus, participation and ongoing BP measurements did not impose any added burden on seniors beyond the time involved in taking the measurements.
 Center directors also reported that at the completion of the project, they felt that the telehealth device was easy for seniors to use and that staff were seldom tapped for questions or assistance.